Old Sparky: Kentucky

 Kentucky's electric chair, known as "Old Sparky", is located at the Kentucky State Penitentiary in Eddyville, Kentucky.
 It was first used on July 8, 1911; the first inmate to die in the chair was James Buckner, convicted of killing a police officer several weeks earlier.
-On July 13, 1928, Kentucky set a record by electrocuting eight men in its chair, each immediately after the other, more than any other state has electrocuted in a single day.
+On July 13, 1928, Kentucky tied a record with New York State by electrocuting seven men in its chair on the same day, one immediately after the other.
+News accounts report the process began at midnight and all seven were killed within two and a half hours.
 The state has decommissioned the electric chair except for those whose capital crimes were committed prior to March 31, 1998, and choose death by electrocution rather than death by lethal injection or if lethal injection is declared unconstitutional by a court.
 Prior to this legislated date, 163 deaths had occurred in Kentucky's electric chair.
 The last such execution by electric chair occurred on July 1, 1997, when convicted murderer Harold McQueen, Jr. was executed in it.